 Most vapes perform very well with material in that condition, but to really supercharge your results you need to take it to another level.

 The most convenient way I currently know of to grind your material super fine is with a Magic-Flight Finishing grinder.
-If you have a coffee grinder lying around you could technically use that also to try this out.
+If you have a coffee grinder lying around you could technically use that also to try this out, but be sure to grind in short bursts.

 This model was specifically created for the Launch Box vape, but I’ve found myself using it often with other vapes as well to boost their performance.
 Magic-Flight also makes another grinder called the Nano, which is a pretty good option and is less expensive but doesn’t quite grind as fine as this one.